-These are the words of the editor Mats Ahlberg, who interviewed poet Nina Södergren (1924-2015) at the age of 90, just a year before her death.i Nina wrote all her life.
-Besides poetry, she kept a daily diary and submitted shorter articles and essays for newspapers.
-Her debut collection was published at the age of 49 in 1973, and her 10th and last, Högt ärade trana (Highly honoured crane),ii at the age of 88, in 2012.
-I agree with Ahlberg that poetry invokes wonder and opens up worlds, and in the case of Nina Södergren, it especially opens up worlds of the more-than-human.iii Through her poetry, I believe we can sense the interconnectedness with the animated earth, particularly if we bring attentiveness to our reading.
+These are the words of the editor Mats Ahlberg, who interviewed poet Nina Södergren (1924-2015) at the age of 90, just a year before her death.1 Nina wrote all her life.
+Besides poetry, she kept a daily diary and submitted shorter newspaper articles and essays.
+Her debut collection was published at the age of 49 in 1973, and her 10th and last, Högt ärade trana (Highly honoured crane),2 at the age of 88, in 2012.
+I agree with Ahlberg that poetry invokes wonder and opens up worlds, and in the case of Nina Södergren, it especially opens up worlds of the more-than-human.3 Through her poetry, I believe we can sense the interconnectedness with the animated earth, particularly if we bring attentiveness to our reading.

-Södergren was born in Gothenburg and had a particular connection to birds that can perhaps be traced back to her childhood and the influence of her ornithologist mother.
+Södergren was born in Gothenburg and had a particular connection to birds that could be traced back to her childhood and the influence of her ornithologist mother.
 She was clearly also inspired by the bird life on the island of Öland where she lived for many years, that is a popular resting place for migratory birds.
 While various animals feature in her poems, as many as 275 birds animate her poetry collections.

-It was on Öland that Södergren met her husband, the artist Sigfrid 'Siffran' Södergren.
-During their married life, Nina and Sigfrid were apart for long stretches of time as he often travelled to the Congo, his childhood home, to work on his painting.
+It was in Öland that Södergren met her husband, the artist Sigfrid 'Siffran' Södergren.
+During their married life, Nina and Sigfrid were apart for long periods as he often traveled to the Congo, his childhood home, to work on his painting.
 They had two children together, both now artists, and her daughter Maria returned to their childhood home in Öland after her father died in 2000.

 I had the privilege of visiting the Södergrens' house in April 2023.
-Södergren amongst the colours of spring and to be immersed in the Öland landscape.
-I spent time with Maria and listened to stories about Nina's fascinating life, about her relationships with Sigfrid, her children, her many dogs and friends.
+It was a treat to walk in the footsteps of Nina Södergren amongst the colors of spring and to be immersed in the Öland landscape.
+I spent time with Maria and listened to stories about Nina's fascinating life, about her relationships with Sigfrid, her children, her many dogs, and friends.
 Maria remains struck by the immediacy of her mother's poetry, and commented that to read Nina's poems '...is to understand her feelings and thoughts, the moment she wrote them.'

-Nina Södergren is not considered to be one of Sweden's more popular poets and before writing my thesis 'Birdpoetic Worlds: Sensing the more-than-human worlds through Nina Södergren's bird poems', ^{iv} only one academic paper that focused on her poetry had been written previously, in 1987.
+Nina Södergren is not considered to be one of Sweden's more popular poets and before writing my thesis 'Birdpoetic Worlds: Sensing the more-than-human worlds through Nina Södergren's bird poems',4 only one academic paper that focused on her poetry had been written previously, in 1987.
 In fact, I only came across her poetry collection I fågelspråket (2005) by chance, while researching the work of other poets.
 I was struck by the lightness and life-affirming quality of her poems and was fascinated by her love of birds.
 In my thesis, I chose to examine 26 poems from Södergren's poetry collection, Högt ärade trana, through the lens of ecocriticism and animism.
 I also discussed the different linguistic, poetic, and embodied approaches in her work and what implications they have for a wider understanding of ecological interconnectedness.
 Nina Södergren's poems can be comprehended as rather naturalistic, embracing both the material and the immaterial, and they seemingly treat everything equally, whether ephemeral human thoughts or the concrete matter of the natural world (including birds).

-This article will explore how Nina Södergren's birdpoetics can create a sense of interconnectedness with the more-than-human world, together with a brief discussion of the theoretical perspectives of ecocriticism and animism.
+This essay will explore how Nina Södergren's bird poetics can create a sense of interconnectedness with the more-than-human world.
+It will also briefly discuss the theoretical perspectives of ecocriticism and animism.